ifatBR/testing-component-library-template/README.md

 Now that we've created our component library, we need a way to allow ourselves (or others) to download and install it.
 We will be publishing our library via NPM through hosting on Github.
 First before anything else we need to create a repository for our library.

 Create a new repository on Github.
-I have titled mine `template-react-component-library`.
+I have titled mine `testing-component-library-template`.
 Then follow the steps to initialize your project as a git project, and push to your new repository.

 Log into Github and create a new repository called whatever you like.
-For this example I've titled it `template-react-component-library` and it will be available for everyone to clone and use publicly.
+For this example I've titled it `testing-component-library-template` and it will be available for everyone to clone and use publicly.
 You can choose to make your library private if you like, methods described in this tutorial will work for private packages as well (in case you are making a library for your company for example).

 Once the repository is created we need to initialize git within our project locally.
 Run the following command: